maxmind/GeoIP2-java/README.md

 ## Values to use for Database or Map Keys ##

-**We strongly discourage your from using a value from any `names` accessor as a key in a database or map.**
+**We strongly discourage you from using a value from any `getNames` method as a key in a database or map.**

 These names may change between releases.
 Instead we recommend using one of the